Who are sharp sportsbook customers?

 Sharp Players - also known as Wise Guys - know how to spot bad sportsbook lines, exploit them and profit.
 Sharp Players expose themselves after winning streaks.
 Eventually, sportsbooks will offer sharps adjusted lines to protect themselves from severe financial losses.

-Believe it or not, there are actually a group of players known commonly as "sharp" or "wise guys", because their advanced knowledge of sports betting, lines, and betting, allows them to place a high number of successful bets at online sportsbooks.
-As a result, the sportsbook gets taken to the cleaners, and the players make off with great winnings.
-Top sharp players tend to play at the best and most reliable sportsbooks, mostly because they want to be treated fairly and paid on time.
+There is actually a group of players known as "sharps" or "wise guys".
+Their advanced knowledge of sports betting, lines, and oddsmaking allows them to consistently win at sports betting.
+The sportsbook gets taken to the cleaners, and the sharps make off with big wins.
+Sharp players bet at the most reliable sportsbooks, because they want to be treated fairly and paid on time.
 It would be pointless to place a winning bet at an online sportsbook that wouldn't pay out.
-Accordingly, Sharp Players know the industry and who the best operators are.
+Accordingly, Sharp Players know who the best operators are.

 Sharp or not, winning at sports betting is still a tough gig.
 If you want an edge, study lines and learn the important mathematical formulas that go into computing them.
 Place "practice" bets on paper and see if you win before investing your money in a high stakes gamble.
-In the end, to keep your edge, you have to stay one step ahead of the sportsbook at all times, and this requires as much time and attention as any other full time career job.
-Good Luck and Have Fun!
+Keeping your edge requires as much time and attention as any other full time career.